• Skip to main content

 Nevertheless, manually processing and updating data can be a time-consuming task.
 That’s why using a professional scorecard tool is the best solution for expediting this process with the help of automated actions.

-1. Choose the right project scorecard software
+5. Choose the right project scorecard software

 Once your balanced scorecard is created, you’ll need to find an effective way to manage it.
 What if we told you that we know of a user-friendly tool that offers pre-designed project scorecard templates with seamless data import and features a highly intuitive drag and drop interface that automatically turns your data into amazing visuals?

 Office Timeline is available both as a desktop add-in and online application that empowers professionals to easily create, manage and update compelling project scorecard.
-Our tool also supports integration with Excel, MS Project, Smartsheet, and Wrike so that you get work done your way.
-In other words, choosing a dedicated scorecard tool will help you save time and effort and ultimately ensure the successful execution of your organization’s strategic plans.
+Our tool also supports integration with Jira, Excel, MS Project, Smartsheet, and Wrike so that you get work done your way.

 Learn the secret behind impressive project scorecards